IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 #### TodoScreen
 Started to test the different functions, addTasks and deleteTasks, also made a test for the TextInput.
 We did not get Enzyme to work, so we chose not to test the delete-button ("X").
 The button is multiple level deep in the view, and wihout Enzyme it was not possible to test it.
 Although, we tested the button in our app.
 It worked as it should here.

+#### CalendarsScreen
+Started first with a snapshot test, after that I systematically went through important functions, and the functions they again used.
+First I needed to test that the EpochTimeConverter worked as intended, then writing a test for CreateDayObject, propsHasChanged, addItems and finally onDayPress to check that the state changed when changing the selection.
+Finally I wanted to see that the items in the agenda rendered properly, both with items and empty.

 #### Code coverage